SidSong01/Motion-Planning/Local Navigation with time-to-collision Forces/readme.md

-# this is the implementation of the predictive TTC forces approach for local navigation
+# This is the implementation of the predictive TTC forces approach for local navigation

 .csv files is for the simulation scenarios, classified by its agents numbers